Rhodesia Television: Studios

 Based around a single studio and a small news and continuity announce booth, each studio was equipped with a complement of tungsten luminaires suspended from an overhead lighting grid and controlled by a small board of analogue dimmers.
-These luminaires included 2kw fresnel spot / key lights, 1kw 'scoop' fill lights and back lighting from banks of 5 Par38 type lamps.
+These luminaires included 2kw fresnel spot / key lights, 1kw 'scoop' fill lights and backlighting from banks of 5 Par38 type lamps.
 Microphones were connected on wall-mounted or multi-core terminated stageboxes.
 The latter being bulky (clumsy but indestructible) Philips connector strips.

 Early monochrome cameras were mounted on three wheeled dollies, but these cameras were later replaced with RCA or Bosch monochrome cameras with image orthicon tubes, mounted on gas powered studio pedestals.
 The oldest camera was usually designated as Camera 3, with its turret of fixed focus lenses, delegated to holding wide shots and for shooting the caption stands.
 Cameras 1 and 2 had more useful zoom lenses, so were at the heart of programme production.
 These old cameras often ran very hot and were often operated with both side covers left open in an effort to assist with cooling.

 There was a mobile video monitor used not only for lighting reference, but also to provide a location for the studio countdown clock.

 Audio foldback and talkback monitors were overhead above the lighting grid.
-There were caption stands for each camera to hold title captions, photographic images for news and simple commercial designed images.
+There were caption stands for each camera to hold title captions, photographic images for news and simple commercial-designed images.

 The cyclorama did not have an 'infinity curve' until the mid-1970s and was painted a basic pale blue, which equated to a mid to light tone grey for the monochrome cameras.
 On the unused studio wall were racks for camera and audio cables, as well as double-glazed viewing windows to connect the technical areas visually with the studio floor.